Citing a source means that you show, within the body of your text, that you took words, ideas, figures, images, etc. from another place.

 Citations consist of standard elements, and contain all the information necessary to identify and track down publications, including:

-Below is an example of an article citation using MLA style, 8th Edition using the following element details:
+Below is an example of a scholarly article citation using MLA style using the following element details:

 Author - William D. Nordhaus

 Article Title - Global Warming Economics